czhou578/cifar/notes.md

 | **Reproducibility**                | Guarantees that a specific commit maps to a specific dataset and model hash.   |
 | **Team collaboration**             | Multiple people can share and update data/models without emailing large files. |
 | **Continuous training/deployment** | Works well in automated pipelines for retraining and redeployment.             |

+## Testing:

+Memorization tests can be used to easily check that the training loop is working correctly.
+If the model can't overfit a tiny dataset, something is wrong.

+Small bugs are not going to show up, but big bugs will.
+If you include the length of run time in your coverage, and you see that the number of epochs to overfit is increasing, that is a sign that something is wrong.

+Make the memorization tests easy to run, under 10 minutes is ideal.

+- reduce dataset size
+- turn off regularization
+- reduce model size

+Models are functions themselves!
+Check if consistent values are being returned.

+Testing in production is the best way!

+Track gradient norms.
+Infinity or NaN values are a sign of instability.
+Normalization is typically a cause of this.
+To fix, try Python 64 bit floats first!

+## Deployment:

+Batch prediction: Use a separate endpoint for batch predictions to improve throughput.

+You can have reasonably fresh predictions to return to those users that are stored in your database.

+Model as a Service: Use a microservice architecture to deploy your model as a standalone service.
+This allows for easier scaling and updating of the model without affecting other parts of your application.

+## MLflow:

+Logging artifacts: